TheJacksonLaboratory/marea/README.md

 Not all PubMed articles have MeSH descriptors or keywords; many have no abstract.
 Any article that has no abstract is irrelevant for the search regardless of its MeSH descriptors/keywords.

-For each input _.txt_ file, _filter_abstracts.py_ writes an output _.tsv_ file containing only the PubMed ID, year of publication, and abstract of those articles deemed relevant.
-MeSH descriptors and keywords are not preserved in the output file.
+For each input _.txt_ file, _filter_abstracts.py_ writes an output _.tsv_ file containing only the PubMed ID and year of publication of those articles deemed relevant.
+MeSH descriptors, keywords, and abstract are not preserved in the output file.
 For an input named _pubmed20n1014.txt_, the corresponding output file is named _pubmed20n1014_relevant.tsv_.

-_filter_abstracts.py_ has four command line parameters.
+_filter_abstracts.py_ has five command line parameters.
 The _-i_ option specifies the directory containing the text files produced in step 3.
-The _-o_ option names the directory for the _.tsv_ files written by _filter_abstracts.py_. _-m_ is the optional flag described above that limits the search to major topic MeSH descriptors only.
+The _-o_ option names the directory for the _.tsv_ files written by _filter_abstracts.py_.
+The _-n_ option specifies the directory where **nltk** data should be downloaded.
+_-m_ is the optional flag described above that limits the search to major topic MeSH descriptors only.
 At the end of the command line is the list of MeSH descriptors that designate relevant categories.
 These should be high-level descriptors; the software automatically includes all their subcategories in the search.
 For example,

 ```
-python filter_abstracts.py -m -i ../data/pubmed_txt -o ../data/pubmed_rel0 D005796 D009369 D037102
+python filter_abstracts.py -m -i ../data/pubmed_txt -n ../data/nltk_data \
+                           -o ../data/pubmed_rel D005796 D009369 D037102
 ```

 finds articles whose major topic descriptors fall under one or more of the categories for Genes, Neoplasms,